• StarRed Nucleic Acid Gel Stain (10000 × )|StarRed Nucleic Acid Gel Stain

 3) Load the sample and perform electrophoresis according to conventional methods.

 4) Dilute the StarRed 10,000× aqueous solution with 0.1 M NaCl solution to a 3× staining solution (i.e., add 15 μL of StarRed 10,000× aqueous solution to 50 mL of 0.1 M NaCl solution.
-The staining solution can be reused about 3 times and should be stored at room temperature away from light).
+This staining solution can be reused about three times and should be stored at room temperature in the dark).

-5) Place the gel in a suitable container and add 3× staining solution to submerge the gel.
-Stain at room temperature for about 30 minutes with shaking.
-The optimal staining time is related to the thickness and concentration of the gel.
-For gels containing 3.5-10% polyacrylamide, the staining time is usually between 30 minutes and 1 hour, and increases with the increase of polyacrylamide content.
+5) Place the gel in a suitable container and add 3x staining solution to submerge the gel.
+Stain at room temperature with shaking for approximately 30 minutes.
+The optimal staining time depends on gel thickness and concentration.
+For gels containing 3.5-10% polyacrylamide, staining time typically ranges from 30 minutes to 1 hour, and increases with increasing polyacrylamide content.

 • UV photography and observation.